sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - consider volume mount while providing the auth file in a kubeadm setup
 - setup RBA for the new users

-## loction of the key in a company's server
+location of the key in a company's server: cat ~/.ssh/authorized_keys
-cat ~/.ssh/authorized_keys

-## Assymetric using openssl to generate pub and private key pair on the server, server can have private key securely
+Assymetric using openssl to generate pub and private key pair on the server, server can have private key securely:

 openssl genrsa -out my-bank.key 1024